techstars/full-stack-challenge/CEB_README.md

 --Added more member functionality - you can create new members and add them to existing companies as founders.
 You cannot add a founder to more than one company, and they must have a title.

+--Moved all stuff from ruby-backend into the root directory for the repo, for deploy on Heroku